-Program Learning Outcome: the specific, measurable knowledge, skill or ability that one should be able to demonstrate as a result of one’s studies within a program.
+Program Learning Outcome or Program Outcome: the specific, measurable knowledge, skill, or ability that one should be able to demonstrate as a result of one’s studies within a program.

-Program Review Template: the form in the online application that contains the requested Program Review information and is completed by faculty, reviewed by the PRC, and the CAOs.
+Program Review Template: the form in the online Program Review application containing the requested Program Review information and is completed by faculty, reviewed by the PRC, and the CAOs.

 Recommendation: a course of action statement suggested by the PRC, occurring after a thorough evaluation of the Program Review Reports.